 - vegan candies

-- Transfer dough onto a clean surface.
-Pat into a flattened rectangle, wrap in plastic, and chill for at least two hours.
+Transfer dough onto a clean surface.
+Pat into a flattened rectangle, wrap in plastic, and chill for at least one hours.